kchresfield/ivr-build-a-thon/README.md

 Intents are used to understand user queries and respond accordingly.
 In the Manage tab on the left had side, select Intents and create the intents listed below.
 Under training phrases you will add common user statements so Dialogflow can match it to the intent.

 - [ ] Create an intent for making a new order (e.g., order.new).
-// - [ ] Create an intent for collecting user information (e.g., user.info).
-// - [ ] Create an intent for processing payment (e.g., payment.new).
 - [ ] Create an intent for checking order status (e.g., order.track).

 ## Define Entities